-We invite you to verify whether your program has been certified by a signatory body of the Washington accord.
+We invite you to verify whether your program has been accredited by a signatory body of the Washington accord.
 When doing so, you must also ensure that your diploma was obtained after the organization signed the accord, with the exception of the Accreditation Board for Engineering and Technology (ABET) in the United States, which covers graduates from any year.

 ENGINEERING DIPLOMAS OBTAINED IN FRANCE

 The Compass does not indicate the specific path available to holders of a French engineering diploma, whether or not their diploma is covered by the Mutual Recognition Agreement on Professional Qualifications (MRA) signed with the Commission des titres d'ingénieur and Ingénieurs et scientifiques de France.
 Holders of these diplomas can find their itinerary in the Engineering diplomas obtained in France section.